CyberFlameGO/svnpython/Doc/reference/expressions.rst

        return expression

 See section :ref:`function` for the syntax of parameter lists.
-Note that functions created with lambda forms cannot contain statements.
+Note that functions created with lambda forms cannot contain statements or annotations.

 .. _lambda: